tetraketra/foxglove/README.md

 Foxglove is an aesthetic and highly-configurable python-based terminal rendering support library with an accompanying custom frame definition language.
 Consider this a personalized alternative to [Urwid](https://urwid.org) with features customized to my use cases only.

 ### 2. What is Bouquet? 💐
-Bouquet is a plaintext custom frame definition language with support for variable sizing.
+Bouquet `.bqt` is a plaintext custom frame definition language with support for variable sizing.
 Bouquet files ignore all standard English-language alphabetic characters `[a-z, A-Z]` except for `[AaBbCcLRUD]`, which are reserved for interpreter instructions.
 Bouquet intentionally requires all alphabetic characters to be inser ted during runtime.
 The following characters have special meanings:
  - `A`|`a` and `B`|`b` define strictly-rectangular text regions.
    - `A`, `a`, `B`, and `b` do not connect to each other.